DisplayLink: Android

-An Android app was made available in the Google Play store, called DisplayLink Desktop, in May 2015, however it is only available for Android 5.0 Lollipop, and later.
+An Android app was made available in the Google Play store, called DisplayLink Desktop, in May 2015, however, it is only available for Android 5.0 Lollipop, and later.
+However, in their website they have programs for Android.
+In their website they explain their Synaptics driver as:"Enable any Android device to be a desktop workstation by installing this app and then connecting your Android device to a DisplayLink universal dock.
+This app will work with Android 5 (Lollipop) onwards.

+Now you can use Microsoft Office, Google docs or any other productivity app on a desktop monitor with a keyboard and mouse."

 Linux

 The current generation of USB3 chips is supported by a binary-only driver on Ubuntu.
 The Linux kernel 3.4 also contains a basic DisplayLink driver.

-A DisplayLink driver installer for Debian and Ubuntu based Linux distribution (Elementary OS, Mint, Kali, Deepin, etc.) is available as part of displaylink-debian project.
+A DisplayLink driver installer for Debian and Ubuntu-based Linux distributions (Elementary OS, Mint, Kali, Deepin, etc.) is available as part of the displaylink-debian project.

 There was a DisplayLink-supported open source project called libdlo with the goal of bringing support to Linux and other platforms.

 Google ChromeOS

 DisplayLink enabled devices can be used on ChromeOS from R51 onwards.

 Criticism

+An independent review published in 2011 determined that at the time, DisplayLink use led to significantly higher CPU utilization compared to displays connected by native video interfaces.

-Summer 2012 10.8 OS X problems were addressed by a new DisplayLink Mac driver announced at the 2013 Consumer Electronics Show.
+Summer 2012 Mac OS X 10.8 problems were addressed by a new DisplayLink Mac driver announced at the 2013 Consumer Electronics Show.
 An article on DisplayLink's website said that minor issues under Mavericks (October 2013) and Yosemite (October 2014) were being resolved in collaboration with Apple.

-Customers have also complained that DisplayLink USB3 video certified technologies have falsely advertised support for Linux, or not stated that it is OS dependent when running the Display link 3xxx/41xx chipset.
+Customers have also complained that DisplayLink USB3 video-certified technologies have falsely advertised support for Linux, or not stated that it is OS-dependent when running the Displaylink 3xxx/41xx chipset.

-DisplayLink finally responded to this in August 2015 by releasing a binary driver for Ubuntu, which supports all current USB 3.0 ICs.
-It is unclear if other Linux distributions will have DisplayLink support, however details on how to port the driver to other distributions have been provided on the DisplayLink website.
+DisplayLink finally responded to this in August 2015 by releasing a binary driver for Ubuntu that supports all current USB 3.0 ICs.
+It is unclear if other Linux distributions will have DisplayLink support; however, details on how to port the driver to other distributions have been provided on the DisplayLink website.

-An independent review determined that DisplayLink use leads to significantly higher CPU utilization compared to displays connected by native video interfaces.